-International Forest Day is celebrated on 21st March every year.
-The purpose of this day is to develop awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.
+We celebrate International Forest Day on 21st March every year.
+This day develops awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.

 Forests are regulating the climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.

 From oxygen we inhale to a piece of tissue paper we use, trees are playing a very important role in our daily lives.

 Historical Background of International Day of Forest

-On 21st December 2012, a resolution (A/RES/67/200) passed in general assembly of UN declaring 21st March of each year International Day of Forests.
+On 21st December 2012, a resolution (A/RES/67/200) passed in the general assembly of the UN declaring 21st March of each year International Day of Forests.

 Through this resolution, the UNencouraged member states to promote activities of tree planting and other social activities encouraging forestation and discouraging deforestation.

-The main aim of the international forest day is to develop awareness about the importance of the forests.
+The primary aim of international forest day is to develop awareness about the importance of forests.
 Keep reading the article to develop a better understanding of Forest.

 International Forest Day – What is a Forest?

-Forest is a very large area dominated by trees.
-Forest is not the only collection of the trees, it develops a complex ecosystem that flourishes the lives of animals, stabilizes the climate and provides a lot of other economic benefits.
+Forest is an extensive area dominated by trees.
+Forest is not the only collection of trees, it develops a complex ecosystem that flourishes the lives of animals, stabilizes the climate, and provides a lot of other economic benefits.

 International Forest Day – What is in the Forest?